 Things men don’t like in relationships ..

-And I understand the soul-crushing weight of being told that you are responsible for the health of a marriage.
+I get it.
+I know the soul-crushing weight of being told that you (and you alone) are responsible for the health of a marriage.

 Some of it might bring up a very real “are we going back to the 50’s?” feeling.
 I hope you can squeeze past that and hear what I am trying to say.
 If you are single, go ahead and take lots of notes because your future self with thank you.